Answers to the most frequently asked questions about how the UIS collects, produces and disseminates education data.

 The UIS is the main source of education data for the Global Education Monitoring Report (UNESCO), the Sustainable Development Goals Report and the related databases (UNSD), the Minimum Set of Gender Statistics (UNSD), the World Development Indicators and the World Development Report (World Bank), the Human Development Report (UNDP), the State of the World’s Children (UNICEF) and many others.

 Does the UIS provide the education data used in the calculation of the Human Development Index in UNDP’s Human Development Report?

 The education component of the Human Development Index (HDI) in the Human Development Report by UNDP is calculated from two indicators generated by the UIS: expected years of schooling and mean years of schooling.
 Data on expected years of schooling are published in UIS.stat under the name ‘school life expectancy’.
 Data on mean years of schooling (MYS), also available in UIS.stat, are calculated by the UIS from data on educational attainment.
 For countries without UIS estimates of MYS, UNDP uses MYS estimates from the Barro-Lee dataset on educational attainment, as well as its own calculations.
 Estimates by Barro and Lee are based on educational attainment statistics from the UIS and other sources.
-More about the HDI and mean years of schooling.
+More about educational attainment and mean years of schooling

 How does the UIS collect education data?